-Nathan and Matt talked with the Committee about making the report simpler and more useable for ongoing management by separating out the 'once - off' and completed activities so that that are still able to be viewed but that these items do not clutter the reporting on ongoing management activities.
+Making the report simpler and more useable for ongoing management by separating out the 'once - off' and completed activities so that that are still able to be viewed but that these items do not clutter the reporting on ongoing management activities.
 Many of these 'once off' activities were completed more than 10 years ago.